syncfusion-content/winui-docs/winui/Chart/Axis.md

 **Hide**

-Hide option is used to hide the labels if it intersects .You can define the hide as shown in the below code snippet.
+Hide option is used to hide the labels if it intersects.
+You can define the hide as shown in the below code snippet.

 {% tabs %}